-The replication of VMs is synchronous and real-time between two Hyper-V 2012 R2 servers.
+The replication of VMs is synchronous and real-time between two Hyper-V servers.
 Only modifications made inside files making up a virtual machine are replicated.
 Note that SafeKit implements synchronous real-time replication and not the traditional Hyper-V asynchronous replication.
 This feature is important because with an asynchronous replication, there is data loss on a failover as explained in this article: synchronous replication vs asynhronous replication.

 When the Hyper-V server fails, there is an automatic failover of the VM on the other Hyper-V server.
 And when the failed server is restarted, there is an automatic reintegration of VM files without stopping the VM on the other active Hyper-V server.

 Each VM is replicated and automatically restarted independently.
 Some VMs can run on the first Hyper-V server and are replicated and restarted on the second Hyper-V server.
 Other VMs can run on the second Hyper-V server and are replicated and restarted on the first Hyper-V server.
 The load balancing of VMs between the two servers are controlled by the administrator through the SafeKit web console.
 By clicking on a swap button, the administrator can move a VM from one Hyper-V server to the other.

 The solution requires no shared disk and no special Windows configuration.
-Only 2 Windows 2012 R2 servers or 2 Windows 8.1 machines (both contain Hyper-V) are necessary.
+Only 2 Windows servers are necessary.
 The SafeKit software is installed on both of them.

 This solution is a customization of a SafeKit mirror module for a Hyper-V VM.
 The same architecture can be applied to an application like Microsoft SQL Server or Oracle or other applications with file replication at byte level and application failover in a mirror cluster.